Uncovering and Circumventing Noise in Quantum Algorithms via Metastability: Noise vulnerability for the Hardware-efficient ansatzes example

 The quantity $a_n$ satisfies the recurrence relation

-where the first term counts strings beginning with $\mathbb{I}$ or $\sigma_z$, and the second term counts strings starting with $\sigma_x$ followed by a non-$\sigma_x$ symbol.
+where the first term counts strings beginning with $\mathbb{I}$ or $\sigma^z$, and the second term counts strings starting with $\sigma^x$ followed by a non-$\sigma^x$ symbol.

-Finally, since adding further layers does not increase the number of strings associated with the $\lambda_M$ minimum, we conclude that the number of right eigenvectors contributing to the evaluation of the noise resilience is precisely $N_y$.
+Finally, since adding further layers does not increase the number of strings associated with the $\mathcal{V}$ maximum, we conclude that the number of right eigenvectors contributing to the evaluation of the noise vulnerability is precisely $N_y$.

-Using analogous arguments, in the complementary case $a = x$, the number of eigenvectors associated with the minimum is $\tilde{N}_y = a_n$.
-For the case studied numerically, $n=8$, we find
+Using analogous arguments, in the complementary case $a = x$, the number of eigenvectors associated with the maximum is equal to all the possible Pauli strings that contain at least one $\sigma^y$: $\tilde{N}_y = 3^n-2^n$.